 Note: Users can verify the archive function on the mailbox by analyzing the Archive Enable status for the mailboxes on the Exchange Admin Center or finding a new folder with Online Archive prefix to the respective mailbox name in the Outlook application, with the configured Exchange account.

 Alternately, run this cmdlet in the Exchange Management Shell to enable archive for a particular user mailbox.

 Enable-Mailbox “User mailbox name” -Archive

 You can also enable the archive option while creating a new mailbox in Exchange Server.
 Open the Exchange Admin Center in your Exchange Server.
 Go to Recipients > Mailboxes.
 Click the + icon to add a new mailbox.

 In the opened new user mailbox page, enter the required credentials, choose the mailbox database and also select the checkbox to create an on-premises archive mailbox for this new user.
 Finally, save the settings.

 There are some situations in which Exchange administrators want to back up some mailboxes or a few mailbox items to PST files.
-If you also want to back up mailboxes or specific emails from Exchange mailboxes, then try Kernel for Exchange Server recovery software which helps in taking a backup of the required emails to Outlook PST files.
+If you also want to back up mailboxes or specific emails from Exchange mailboxes, then try Exchange Recovery software which helps in taking a backup of the required emails to Outlook PST files.
 The software incorporates quite a simple user-interface to carry out the process in a few simple steps.
 Let us understand its process through the steps.

 Therefore, you have understood how easy it is to back up mailboxes and emails from Exchange databases to PST files with the EDB to PST Converter.
-The software deals with highly corrupted EDB files as well.
+The software is also capable to repair corrupt Exchange database as well.
 So, give the tool a try if you want to back up both corrupted as well as healthy Exchange database files.